What Is Vipassana?

 Our Vipassana retreats are currently being held online and are taught by Namchak Khenpo Rinpoche.
 We offer the retreats as a 3-Part Series to help students learn the techniques properly and apply them in their everyday lives.
 Our retreats focus on providing the foundational methodologies for proper practice and are taught within the Tibetan style.
 Currently the retreat structure provides 90% of the time for the teachings and 10% to meditation.
 We recommend meditating before morning sessions, during the mid-afternoon break session and or after the evening discourse.
 Vipassana retreats must be attended in order, you can view our upcoming retreat schedule here.

-Exploring Mindfulness of Body and Feeling: Vipassana Retreat (Level 2) – Spring 2021, check back in January!
+Exploring Mindfulness of Body and Feeling: Vipassana Retreat (Level 2) – April 9-11.
+More info and registration coming soon!